apify/apify-docs/content/academy/apify_platform/deploying.md

 </marked-tab>
 ```

-> For all sections, we'll have examples for both Node.js and Python.
+> For all lessons in thi sectiom, we'll have examples for both Node.js and Python so that you can follow along in either language.

-We've pushed this code to Github and are ready to turn it into an actor, so let's get to it!
+We've pushed this code to Github and are ready to turn it into an actor that takes any number of integers as input, adds them all up, then stores the solution as its output.

 ## [](#next) Next up